surfer77/fren-pet-docs/docs/Overview/buy-food.md

 You buy food by paying in $FP Tokens.

 Give your pet foods according to your stragegy and feeling, you can be agressive to raise in the leaderboard or just calm giving your pet an apple every 3 days.

+**Note that your TOD (Time Of Death) never adds up, each new food you give your pet resets the TOD to that food's specific TOD properties**